Securing Claude Cowork: A Security Practitioner’s Guide

 All Distribute Acceptable Use Policy to all users.
 PR.AT-1

-All Share Anthropic's guides: "Use Cowork Safely" and "Using Claude in Chrome Safely".
+All Share Anthropic's guides: 'Use Cowork Safely' and 'Using Claude in Chrome Safely'.
 PR.AT-1

 All Run training covering: prompt injection basics, folder hygiene, Chrome blocked categories, how to stop a task, and how to report incidents.
 PR.AT-1